Rampart of black and yellow shields

 Conrad's defeat

-Armour The Crusades Heraldry Visions Chronology Maciejowski Bible
+Armour Heraldry Visions Chronology Maciejowski Bible

 Rampart of red and yellow shields